 For years, rumors of the “Marsh Girl” haunted Barkley Cove, a quiet fishing village.
 Kya Clark is barefoot and wild; unfit for polite society.
 So in late 1969, when the popular Chase Andrews is found dead, locals immediately suspect her.

-This is a story of two sisters, separated by ideals, passion and circumstance, each embarking on her own path toward survival, love, and freedom. -A heartbreakingly beautiful novel that celebrates the resilience of the human spirit and the durability of women. -via Goodreads
+This is a story of two sisters, separated by ideals, passion and circumstance, each embarking on her own path toward survival, love, and freedom. -A heartbreakingly beautiful novel that celebrates the resilience of the human spirit and the durability of women. —Goodreads

 All the Light We Cannot See

-In a mining town in Germany, Werner Pfennig, an orphan, grows up with his younger sister, enchanted by a crude radio they find that brings them news and stories from places they have never seen or imagined.
+In a mining town in Germany, an orphan named Werner and his younger sister become enchanted by a radio they find that brings them news and stories from places they have never seen or imagined.
 Werner becomes an expert at building and fixing these crucial new instruments and is enlisted to use his talent to track down the resistance.
-Deftly interweaving the lives of Marie-Laure and Werner, Doerr illuminates the ways, against all odds, people try to be good to one another. -via Goodreads
+Deftly interweaving the lives of Marie-Laure and Werner, Anthony Doerr illuminates the ways, against all odds, people try to be good to one another. —Goodreads

 Eleanor Oliphant is Completely Fine